chibisov/dblock/readme.md

 #### As context manager

-    from dblock import database_wide_lock as lock
+    from dblock import lock_by_key as lock

     with lock(connection, 'rebuild_city_profiles_count') as acquired:
         if acquired: